 Alcohol is a bit tricky fuel in cold environment, therefore, I used my home made winterizer for the Mini Trangia in my test.
 With the winterizer, the fire was easy to light up.
 Then I loaded the mini Trangia 800 ml pot with fresh snow, and started cooking, or melting in this case.
 I kept filling up the pot with more snow till I had 500 ml of water.
 To get half a liter of water from snow, in -8.2 C temperature, took 6 minutes and 30 seconds, which, in my opinion, is not bad.
 Then I placed the lid on top of the pot and continued cooking.
 8 minutes and 38 seconds later, I had 500 ml of boiling water, not bad either.

 Total time from snow to boiling was 15 minutes and 8 seconds, which is not lightning fast, but, again in my opinion, not ridiculously slow either.
-I have had slower boiling times in the middle of the summer (in windy conditions, without the winterizer, of course, and without the lid, though).
+I have had slower boiling times in the middle of the summer (

 Of course, most of the multifuel burners, and some gas burners are a lot quicker, but, based on my test, announcing that one cannot melt snow with unpressurized alcohol stove, is wrong.